-Cabaret and theatre songs from Stacy’s 2010 original CD Out On The Town, featuring vocalist Catherine Dupuis and The Rick Hirsch 4, aired nationally on jazz radio stations in 2011.
-Stacy’s songs also have been showcased at the New York Sheet Music Society's annual songwriter's cabaret ("Brooklyn Bound," "Waste of Time,"), in a benefit for Theatre Resources Unlimited (TRU) at Don't Tell Mama in Times Square ("Waiting"), for the State Theatre in State College, PA ("At The State"), and at the Central PA 4th Fest celebration ("I Love the Fourth of July").
+Cabaret and theatre songs from Stacy's 2010 original CD Out On The Town, featuring vocalist Catherine Dupuis and The Rick Hirsch 4, aired nationally on jazz radio stations in 2011.
+Stacy's songs also have been showcased at NYC's American Popular Song Society's annual songwriter's cabaret ("Brooklyn Bound," "Waste of Time,"), in a benefit for Theatre Resources Unlimited (TRU) at Don't Tell Mama in Times Square ("Waiting"), for The State Theatre in State College, PA ("At The State"), and at the Central PA 4th Fest celebration ("I Love the Fourth of July").
 He composed the theme song for Pam Monk's Play By Play series at the University Club.

 With librettist Pam Monk, Stacy has also presented several readings of two original book musicals, Dialing for Donna (2011), and Bella Sicilia: The Gourmet Musical (2004, an adaptation of Much Ado About Nothing), at The State Theatre and The Downtown Theatre Centre in State College, PA, and at The Dramatists' Guild's Loewe Room in NYC.
 In June 2011, he presented an AEA-approved reading of a revised version of Donna at the Planet Connections Theatre Festivity in the East Village, where it was nominated for a "Best Direction" award.